by Andrea M. Darcy

-Guilt can be so deeply entrenched in the way you see yourself and others that it’s extremely hard to untangle things alone.
+Constant guilt can be so deeply entrenched in the way you see yourself, and in a difficult childhood, that it’s extremely hard to untangle things alone.

 Working with a counsellor or psychotherapist is recommended.
 They can help you identify just how your guilt is running your life, what its roots are, and how you can start to operate from a clearer perspective.

-All talk therapies can help with deep seated feelings of guilt and shame.
-Shorter term therapies to especially consider include:
+All talk therapies can help with deep seated feelings of guilt and shame, including the popular cognitive behavioural therapy (CBT)